-Opened in January, 2004, the Allied Waste Transfer Station located approximately one mile north of I-74 on Lincoln Avenue at 915 W. Saline Court in Urbana, operates a Recycling Drop Off Center which provides a free public drop-off area for the following recyclable materials: food and beverage glass and plastic bottles (Codes 1-7, all colors); aluminum cans; cardboard; and paper products.
-The recycling center hours are Monday-Friday, 7:00 a.m. - 3:30 p.m. and Saturday, 7:00 a.m. - 12:00 noon.
+Opened in January, 2004, the Allied Waste Transfer Station located approximately one mile north of I-74 on Lincoln Avenue at 915 W. Saline Court in Urbana, operates a Recycling Drop Off Center which is intended only for current Allied Waste customers.
+Allied Waste customers may drop off the following recyclable materials: food and beverage glass and plastic bottles (Codes 1-7, all colors); aluminum cans; cardboard; and paper products.
+The Allied Waste customer recycling center hours are Monday through Friday, 7:00 a.m. - 3:30 p.m. and Saturday, 7:00 a.m. - 12:00 noon.